pelotech/drone-helm3/README.md

 drone-helm3 is largely backwards-compatible with drone-helm.
 There are some known differences:

 * `prefix` must be supplied via the `settings` block, not `environment`.
+* EKS is not supported.
+See [#5](https://github.com/pelotech/drone-helm3/issues/5) for more information.
 * Several settings no longer have any effect:
     * `purge` -- this is the default behavior in Helm 3
     * `recreate_pods`